MoserMichael/python-obj-system/decorator.md

     ''' docstring: print the vocalization of a Felis Catus, also known as cat ''' print("Miau!")

-# the global say_miau variable now refers to an object, that wraps the original say_miau function.
+# the global variable say_miau  now refers to an object, that wraps the original say_miau function.
 say_miau = CountCalls(say_miau)

-# the call to say_miau first calls the __call__ method of the CountCalls object.
+# the call to say_miau first calls the __call__ method of the CountCalls object,
+# This object
+#  - counts the invocation
+#  - logs the call
+#  - forwards the call to the original say_miau function.
+#  - logs the return value of the siau_miau function
+#
 say_miau()

 ```